Austin, Texas, JW Marriott Austin, October 1-4, 2017

 The NASCIO Programs Committee is a great avenue for state and corporate members to become more involved in NASCIO and work together to develop outstanding programming for the midyear and annual conferences.
 The rewards of involvement include networking among members and experiencing the successful fruition of the program development at the conferences.
 The committee process starts four months prior to the conference – commencing with the development of programming objectives and choosing a theme.
 This is followed by utilization of conference evaluations and priorities of state CIOs to shape the development of content for the conferences.
 This includes determining the agenda and session topics, writing abstracts, as well as choosing and inviting presenters and keynote speakers.

-If you have any questions, please contact Emily Lane, the NASCIO Program and Brand Coordinator
+If you have any questions, please contact Emily Lane, the NASCIO Program and Brand Manager

-Staff contact: Emily Lane, Program and Brand Coordinator
+Staff contact: Emily Lane, Program and Brand Manager

 Data management continues to surface as a critical concern for state government.
 Whether it is an effort to kick start an open data initiative, researching big data capabilities, sharing information across agencies or jurisdictions, establishing a business intelligence competency center, evaluating cloud computing options, or government transformation efforts, managing information and data effectively is the core element of the conversation.